probinso/ABC/README.md

 Place the team names into `teams.txt`

-**CHOOSE TEAM-REPOSITORY NAMES THAT DON'T YET EXIST, COULD BE DANGEROUS FOR EXISTING REPOSITORIES**
+**CHOOSE TEAM-REPOSITORY NAMES THAT DON'T YET EXIST.
+THE `destroy-repos.sh` SCRIPTS DELETE THESE REPOS AND IT COULD BE DANGEROUS FOR EXISTING REPOSITORIES**

 ```text
 yellow